 - a.
 Agreement Required.
 The costs for Interconnection Facilities and Distribution System modifications shall be paid by the Producer pursuant to the provisions contained in the Interconnection Agreement.
 Where the type and extent of the Interconnection Facilities and Distribution System Improvements warrant additional detail, the detail shall be found in a separate agreement between the Producer and MVU, and MVU's applicable rate schedules and rules for Added Facilities. - b.
 Interconnection Facilities and Distribution System Modifications.
 Except as provided for in Section E.3.c. of this Rule, Interconnection Facilities connected to MVU's side of the Point of Common Coupling and Distribution System modifications shall be provided, installed, owned and maintained by MVU at Producer's expense. - c.
 Third-Party Installations.
 Subject to the approval of MVU, a Producer may at its option employ a qualified contractor to provide and install Interconnection Facilities or Producer paid Distribution System modifications, to be owned and operated by MVU, on MVU's side of the Point of Common Coupling.
-Such Interconnection Facilities and Distribution System modifications.
+Such Interconnection Facilities and Distribution System modifications shall be installed in accordance with MVU's design and specifications.
 Upon final inspection and acceptance by MVU, the Producer shall transfer ownership of such Producer installed Interconnection Facilities or Distribution System modifications to MVU and such facilities shall thereafter be owned and maintained by MVU.
 The Producer shall pay MVU's reasonable cost of design, administration, and monitoring of the installation for such facilities to ensure compliance with MVU's requirements.
-The Producer shall also be responsible for all costs associated with the transfer of Producer installed Interconnection Facilities and Distribution for SUCH System modifications.
+The Producer shall also be responsible for all costs associated with the transfer of Producer installed Interconnection Facilities and Distribution System modifications to MVU.